Battle of Inverurie (1308): Battle

-And the king advancing steadily,

-Themselves became disheartened so

-That they, too, turned their backs to go.

-A short while stayed they side by side,

-And then they scattered far and wide.

 Buchan made some attempt to steady the line, but he too soon joined the flight, pursued by the King's men as far as Fyvie.
 Later that year, probably after the fall of his castles, the fugitive earl took his flight to England, where he died the same year.
 The Battle of Inverurie and the Harrying of Buchan ended active resistance to King Robert in Aberdeenshire.
 He was not, however, prepared to risk leaving a potentially hostile district in his rear, and took drastic action which was to last in living memory for some fifty years beyond the event.

 Immediately following the battle, King Robert ordered his men to burn to the ground farms, homes, and strongholds associated with the Comyns in the violent Harrying of Buchan.